-Hugh is a gay Irish dad who engaged in altruistic gestational surrogacy with an Irish surrogate, Nicole.
+Dr Hugh Ramsay is a gay Irish dad who engaged in altruistic gestational surrogacy with an Irish surrogate, Nicole.
 Because no Irish IVF clinic would assist, they all travelled to Canada for the egg donation, embryo creation and IVF transfer process.
 Hugh will share his extra-ordinary story of building a family in the face of legal hurdles

 Gearoid and his partner Seamus embarked on an extra-ordinary surrogacy journey, initially working with multiple donors and a surrogate in Canada unsuccessfully.
 Shattered and having run out of embryos, they refused to give up their dream of parenthood.
 They switched to creating new embryos with a leading Californian IVF clinic.
 Drained of funds to afford a US surrogacy agency, they matched independently with an altruistic UK surrogate and flew her to California for the transfer.
 Now dads to 15 month old boy/girl twins, their story demonstrates initiative and doggedness in the face of adversity.
 Gearoid has become a spokesperson for Equality for Children – a group of parents lobbying for the right to have both legally recognised.